jserot/grasp/KNOWN-BUGS.md

 * A portable way of building on Linux distros is still missing

-* When running on a Mac M1 under Mac OS 12 - but this may also occur on other versions - when the Grasp app is launched by double-clicking, it seems unable to launch the gtkwave application.
-This does _not_ happen when the app is launched from the terminal (by invoking `/Applications/Grasp.app/Contents/MacOS/Grasp` or `open /Applications/Grasp.app`).

 * Under Linux, the `-dot-external-viewer` relies on an working DOT viewer application.
 None seems to be working / supported currently for LinuxMint (`dotty`, `xdot`, ...)